Zyclotrop-j/iterate/README.md

   total?: number // total count of items (in any state) - not present if not available, e.g. because arr doesn't have a length
 }
 const fn = async (item, commonArgs, metaInformation) => {
-  // metaInformation has the form of Ctx above console.log(metaInformation.idxArg); // 1, 2, 3
+  // metaInformation has the form of Meta above console.log(metaInformation.idxArg); // 1, 2, 3
   console.log(metaInformation.results); // [], [10], [10, 20]
   ...